China's economy of 'great concern' as annual political meeting to kick off

 So, too, he said Sunday, was "the employment of young people, especially fresh graduates", with youth unemployment officially at around 15 percent at the end of 2023, after the statistics bureau adjusted its calculation methods.

-Monday's CPPCC is relatively low-stakes compared to the near-simultaneous gathering of the country's legislature, the National People's Congress, which begins on Tuesday.
+Monday's CPPCC is relatively low-stakes compared to the near-simultaneous gathering of the country's legislature, the National People's Congress.

+The NPC begins on Tuesday and runs until March 11, spokesperson Lou Qinjian told a press conference on Monday.

-The meetings are not expected to see the unveiling of big-ticket bailouts that experts say are needed to inject growth back into China's economy, which last year posted some of its lowest growth in decades.
+The meetings are not expected to see the unveiling of big-ticket bailouts that experts say are needed to stimulate China's economy, which last year posted some of its lowest growth in decades.